Posted by Janine Griffiths

 A care needs assessment is the first step in managing the cost of nursing home care in Scotland, followed by a financial assessment.

-By conducting a care needs assessment, you’ll find out what type of care you need and where it can be best provided.
+By conducting a care needs assessment, you’ll find out what type of care you need and where it can best be provided.
 It also helps determine your care costs and whether you qualify for any support.

 Following your care needs assessment, a means test will be done by the council to examine your income and assets, helping to figure out your contribution toward care home charges.
 The financial assessment will evaluate your income, savings, and assets to calculate whether you qualify for assistance.